dankdungeon/odin-recipes/README.md

 # odin-recipes
-I am demonstrating the ability to create a basic website using HTML.
+To demonstrate the ability to create a basic website using HTML.